-- a) A palette of materials that complement and reflect the local vernacular; - A detailed landscaping scheme which incorporates the existing planting on the site, provides suitable boundary planting using native hedgerow and plant species and creates areas of open space to retain a spacious and green character within the site appropriate for a rural village; - c) Confirmation that there is adequate capacity in the water recycling centre (sewage treatment works) and the foul sewerage network to serve the proposed development.
-Proposals shall also set out the methodology for the disposal of surface water and demonstrate that they will not have an adverse impact on ground water in terms of quality and quantity; - d) A written methodology for the protection of the oak tree on the site during and after construction in accordance with British Standard 5837:2012 (Trees in relation to design, demolition and construction - Recommendations Trees in relation to construction) as amended; - e) Details of the vehicular access to site including visibility splays, access width and formation to adequately service the number of vehicles associated with the scale of development proposed; - f) Appropriate habitat and protected species surveys undertaken immediately prior to the submission of any planning application; and - g) Details of permanent biodiversity enhancements to be incorporated into the dwellings and the landscaping strategy to include for example swift nests and bat roosts.
+- a) A palette of materials that complement and reflect the local vernacular; - b) A detailed landscaping scheme that incorporates the existing planting on the site, provides suitable boundary planting using native hedgerow and plant species, and creates areas of open space, to retain a spacious and green character within the site appropriate for a rural village; - c) Confirmation that there is adequate capacity in the water recycling centre (sewage treatment works) and the foul sewerage network to serve the proposed development.
+Proposals shall also set out the methodology for the disposal of surface water and demonstrate that they will not have an adverse impact on ground water in terms of quality and quantity; - A written methodology for the protection of the oak tree on the site during and after construction in accordance with British Standard 5837:2012 (Trees in relation to design, demolition and construction - Recommendations Trees in relation to construction) as amended; - e) Details of the vehicular access to site including visibility splays, access width and formation to adequately service the number of vehicles associated with the scale of development proposed; - f) Appropriate habitat and protected species surveys undertaken immediately prior to the submission of any planning application; and - g) Details of permanent biodiversity enhancements to be incorporated into the dwellings and the landscaping strategy to include, for example, swift nests and bat roosts.

-- EA 2013 Flood Risk Zone 1.

-- Riverside pub nearby.

-- Neighbouring dwellings.

-- Access and visibility splay and private road access

-- Large Oak tree on site (TPO).-

-• Located on edge of medieval and post medieval village and close to green (as shown by Faden's 1797 map) - it therefore has potential to contain medieval and/or post medieval settlement remains.
+- EA mapping and SFRA 2017 mapping Flood Risk Zone 1. - Riverside pub nearby. - Neighbouring dwellings. - Access and visibility splay and private road access - Large Oak tree on site (TPO). - Located on edge of medieval and post medieval village and close to green (as shown by Faden's 1797 map) it therefore has potential to contain medieval and/or post medieval settlement remains.
 Artefacts from a range of periods have been found in the vicinity.

 Stokesby is an attractive settlement in the Broads, centrally located and easy to access from the water.
-It is one of a-the few settlements in the Broads where the majority of the settlement is in the Broads Authority Executive Area.
+It is one of the few settlements in the Broads where the majority of the settlement is in the Broads Authority Executive Area.

-The site was promoted through the Preferred Options stage of the Local Plan and subsequently assessed as set out in the assessment 109.
-Whilst the settlement has a lack of services and facilities 110 which could lead to reliance on single occupancy car use by occupiers of the dwellings, other considerations came into play.
-For example This includes Great Yarmouth Borough's approach to new dwellings in such villages, the site having few constraints and the Housing White Paper which refers to enabling villages to thrive.
-This is discussed in the Site Assessment as referred to previously.
+The site was promoted through the Preferred Options stage of the Local Plan and subsequently assessed117.
+While the settlement has a lack of services and facilities118 that could lead to reliance on single occupancy car use by occupiers of the dwellings, other considerations come into play.
+This includes Great Yarmouth Borough's approach to new dwellings in such villages, the site having few constraints, and the Housing White Paper which refers to enabling villages to thrive.
+This is discussed in the Site Assessment.

-The site will be largely be discreet from the majority of the village but lies-will be adjacent to development on Croft Hill and Mill Road and will be adjacent to rear gardens of those properties.
-Given the constraints of the site and the existing pattern of development in the village it is considered that around 4 modest dwellings might be accommodated on the site.
-Consideration should be given to the existing form of development both immediately adjacent and in the wider settlement, Semi-detached forms or small terraces could be employed both of which feature prominently within the village.
-Care should also be taken with the detailed design so that the insertion contributes positively to the village and its continued development over time.
-A pallet of materials should be considered which complements the existing settlement or contrasts to it in a complementary manner.
-As alwayalways, squality in terms of design, detailing and materials will be critical in achieving a finished product which positively contributes to the character of the settlement.
+The site will be largely discreet from the majority of the village but adjacent to development on Croft Hill and Mill Road, to rear gardens of those properties.
+Given the constraints of the site and the existing pattern of development in the village, it is considered that around four modest dwellings might be accommodated on the site.
+Consideration should be given to the existing form of development, both immediately adjacent and in the wider settlement.
+Semi-detached forms or small terraces could be employed, both of which feature prominently within the village.
+Care should be taken with the detailed design so the insertion contributes positively to the village and its continued development over time.
+A palette of materials should be considered that complements the existing settlement or contrasts to it in a complementary manner.
+As always, quality in terms of design, detailing and materials will be critical in achieving a finished product that positively contributes to the character of the settlement.